Color quite literally colors the way we view our world. Here’s an in-depth look at what various colors symbolize in cultures around the world.

 - Vermilion: A brilliant red or scarlet pigment, originally made from the powdered mineral cinnabar.

-It’s a color universally considered to be arresting.
+Red is visually arresting.
 So, countries around the world use it to signify stop in traffic lights and stop signs.

 In East Asian stock markets, red signifies a rise in stock prices, whereas it signifies a fall in North American markets.

 The Japanese flag is a white rectangle with a central crimson-red disc.
-Perhaps this is why most Japanese children often draw the sun as a large red circle.

-Red carries a handful of negative associations in the West — “caught red-handed” (caught in the middle of a wrongdoing) and “red flag” (referring to a warning sign).
+Red carries a handful of negative associations in the West—“caught red-handed” (caught in the middle of a wrongdoing) and “red flag” (referring to a warning sign).

 Meanwhile, South Africa associates red with mourning.
-The red section of the country’s flag represents the bloodshed — both in terms of violence and sacrifice — that occurred during the country’s struggle for independence.
+The red section of the country’s flag represents the bloodshed—both in terms of violence and sacrifice—that occurred during the country’s struggle for independence.

 - Coral: Vivid reddish-orange, like the sea coral.